SzokolAttila/PillPal/Documentation.md

 #### IJoinStore<T>
 This interface inherits from the IBaseStore<T>.
 IJoinStore<T> is implemented by repositories which deal with join tables, so its Get method acts a bit differently.
 - **Get(int id)** returns all the items with the given id as it is a many-to-many connection.

+### DataStore
+This class stores all the data.
+It has an IDCollection for each table of the database.
+Using the DatabaseContext object passed in the constructor it initializes the IDCollections with the DbSet<T> objects of the DatabaseContext.

+### IDCollection
+A generic collection which manipulates the data using the DbSet<T> object passed in its constructor.
+This is the closest class to the database as it directly handles DbSet<T> objects.
+Its generic type must be a class, which implements IIdentified, so it has an Id property.
+It has the folllowing methods and properties:
+- **Values** is a property which gives back all items from the database table of the generic type as an IEnumerable<T>.
+We forbid tracking as this auto-tracking can easily cause many "invisible" issues.
+Returned items are ordered by id.
+- **Size** property which gives back the number of items in a table as an integer.
+- **Remove(int id)** at first, the method checks if the item (with the given id) exists and returns false instantly if not; then it removes the item from the DbSet<T> and save the changes to its context.
+If the process was successful, it returns true.
+- **Add(T item)** first of all, it checks if the item with this id already exists and returns false if the given item's id is already used; if it's unique, the method adds the given item to the DbSet<T> and saves the changes of its context.
+If the method was successful, it returns true.
+- **Replace(T item)** firstly, it checks if the item with this id exists and returns false if no item found; if item exists, the method updates it with the data of the given item via the DbSet<T> and saves the changes of its context.
+If the method was successful, it returns true.
+- **Indexer** returns the item with the given id or null if it's not found.